Lock in Savings: Secure a Cheaper Octopus Energy Tariff Before April 2025 Price Cap Rise.

 Yes, the Octopus Energy Flexible tariff will go up on the 1st of April 2025 so it is worth fixing.
 The question is how much more will you pay?

 The Octopus Flexible tariff follows the Energy Price Cap which is updated quarterly.
-It will next change on the 1st of April, 2025, with the new rate announced by Ofgem in mid-February 2025.
+It will next change on the 1st of April, 2025, with the new rate which has just been announced by Ofgem on 25th February 2025.

 If you secure a fixed rate up to 4% above the current Jan-Mar Price Cap, you’re expected to save money over the year compared to remaining on the Price Cap according to analysts.